Gyungbu/beta_meta/README.md

 1. All values ('PHENOTYPE', 'SNP', 'EFFECT_ALLELE', 'NON_EFFECT_ALLELE', 'P_VAL') should be written.
 2. ('BETA', 'BETA_SE') or ('OR', 'OR_95%CI_LOWER', 'OR_95%CI_UPPER') values must be written in the input file.
 3. For meta-analysis, all values in the input file must have the same spacing and spelling.
-4. In the case of SNPs with the same phenotype, the 'EFFECT_ALLELE', 'NON_EFFECT_ALLELE' must be the same. (순서는 상관 없음)
+4. In the case of SNPs with the same phenotype, the 'EFFECT_ALLELE', 'NON_EFFECT_ALLELE' must be the same.
+(The odrder doesn't matter)
 5. When the Effect allele and the Non-effect allele were reversed, the sign of the normalized effect β_i was calculated to change.

 ### <Input file - Column Description>